airqo-platform/AirQo-frontend/docs/hardware/monitor.md

 Log into AirQo net-manager
 Check the device map to see whether the device is connected.

-<b>Congratulations, you can now access your air quality data on the AirQo app,
+**Congratulations, you can now access your air quality data on the AirQo app, website and API!**
-website and API!</b>

 ### 3.2 Data Access through the AirQo API